This post contains affiliate links. Visit our Disclosure page for details.

 Porters: While some tours do offer porters for your belongings, don’t use this as an excuse to overpack.
 Normally you’ll leave your main bag in Cusco, so only pack what you need on the trek.
 The porters can carry your clothing and while you’re walking you can carry wet wipes, lip balm, sunscreen, snacks, and water in your daypack (or other versatile bag).
 If you’re camping, the porters can carry your sleeping bag/mat.

-Read this post to find out what to wear in Peru.
+Read this post to find out what to wear in Peru so you can add these items to your Machu Picchu packing list if you plan on sightseeing after the trek.
 The general rule in many places around the world is that big cities and beach towns are more relaxed and small towns are more conservative.

 Cusco and Lima have nice restaurants and a fun nightlife, so when you’re out at night you probably do want to wear a cute dress or a dressy outfit with jeans.
 I carried on traveling with a few girls from the Machu Picchu trek that only packed travel clothes and when we were done they started looking for a “sexy” dress in Arequipa to fit in with the rest of the backpacker scene at night.